molgenis/capice/README.md

 - GRCh38: http://hgdownload.cse.ucsc.edu/goldenpath/hg38/phyloP100way/

 ### SpliceAI
-Files for the SpliceAI VEP plugin can be found [here](https://basespace.illumina.com/s/otSPW8hnhaZR) after creating an account (for free).
+Files for the SpliceAI VEP plugin can be found in the Illumina project "[Predicting splicing from primary sequence](https://basespace.illumina.com/s/5u6ThOblecrh)" (as mentioned [here](https://pypi.org/project/spliceai/)), which can be accessed after creating an account on Illumina.
+Once added, the relevant files can be accessed as follows:
+1. Go to the projects tab
-In order to obtain the SNV and Indel files you must apply for the `Predicting splicing from primary sequence` project (should be free).
+2. Select `Predicting splicing from primary sequence`
-The link to apply can be found within the VEP [SpliceAI](https://m.ensembl.org/info/docs/tools/vep/script/vep_plugins.html#spliceai) plugin description.
-The files can then be found within the `Predicting splicing from primary sequence` project -> ANALYSES -> genome_scores_v`X` -> FILES -> genome_scores_v`X` (where `X` is the latest version).
+3. Select the `analyses` subtab (might be selected by default)
+4. Click on `genome_scores_v<version_number>` (select most recent version)
+5. Select `files` subtab
+6. Click on the `genome_scores_v<version_number>` folder
+7. Select the files to download (see [Requirements](#requirements))

 ## Overview of code
 If you're lost in the code, a map can be